emadurandal/GLBoost/README.md

 * Both Forward Rendering and Deferred Rendering Support
 * High-level API for beginners

-## Hot to Install npm packages to build library, examples and API document
+## How to Install npm packages to build library, examples and API document

 ```
 $ npm install